 State Historic Byways

-Michigan Historical Byways are specifically designated and state routes with particular significance.
-The original name of this project was the Michigan Heritage Route Program that was created in 1993.
+Michigan Historical Byways are specifically designated state routes with particular significance.
+The original name of this project was the Michigan Heritage Route Program which was created in 1993.
 These byways are used to recognize, protect, and enhance the area.
 In many cases, adjacent land is denoted with unique scenic, cultural, or historic qualities.

 #18 US-12 Heritage Trail

 This Michigan road trip is cut along the same route as the ancient Sauk Indian Trail.
 This route is rich in colorful character, remarkable history, and an ever-changing landscape.
-The US-12 Heritage Trail invites the traveler to journey its winding road, cruise through historic small towns, such as Marshal, with 19th-century architecture.
+The US-12 Heritage Trail invites the traveler to journey its winding road, and cruise through historic small towns, such as Marshal, with 19th-century architecture.

 #19 Iron County Heritage Trail